Azure/bicep-registry-modules/avm/res/document-db/database-account/README.md

 </details>
 <p>

-### Example 11: _Deploying with a key vault reference to save secrets_
+### Example 11: _Deploying with a sql role definision and assignment_

-This instance deploys the module saving all its secrets in a key vault.
+This instance deploys the module with sql role definision and assignment

 <details>